Analytic properties of approximate lattices: Introduction

-Secondly, if one replaces affine actions and cocycles by the weaker notions of quasi-cocycles, respectively weak quasi-cocycles, then one obtains strengthenings of Property (FH), which were introduced respectively by Burger--Monod \cite{BM1, Mobook} and Ozawa \cite{Oz11} under the names Property (TT) and Property (TTT).
-Since these properties actually generalize Property (FH) and to avoid a conflict of terminology in the $L^p$-case, we follow the terminology introduced by Mimura \cite{Mi11} and refer to them as Property (FFH) and (FFFH) respectively.
-Dually, one obtains weakening of the Haagerup Property, which we refer to respectively as a-(FFH)-menability and a-(FFFH)-menability (which is more consistent with our other terminology than the term ``Ha-Ha-Haagerup property'' suggested by Nicolas Monod).
-Note that one can combine both generalizations in the obvious way. \begin{definition} In the sequel we refer to the properties (F${L^p}$), (FF${L^p}$) and (FFF${L^p}$) for $p \in (1, \infty)$ as \emph{Kazhdan type properties}, and to the a-F$L^p$-amenability, a-FF$L^p$-menability and the a-FFF$L^p$-menability for $p \in (1, \infty)$ as \emph{Haagerup type properties}. \end{definition} Cornulier in his thesis \cite {Co2, Co1} introduced the notion of relative Property (T) and relative Haagerup-Property of a group with respect to a \emph{subset}.
+Cornulier in his thesis \cite {Co2, Co1} introduced the notion of relative Property (T) and relative Haagerup-Property of a group with respect to a \emph{subset}.
 (Relative Property (T) with respect to \emph{subgroups} was defined much earlier by Margulis \cite{Mar82} and implicitly already appears in Kazhdan's original paper \cite{Kaz67}.)
 Namely, a lcsc group $G$ has Property (T) relative to a subset $A$ if every affine isometric action of $G$ on a Hilbert space has a bounded $A$ orbit, and it has the Haagerup property relative to a subset $A$ if there exists an affine isometric action of $G$ on a Hilbert space which is $A$-proper.
 If $\mathcal P$ is any Kazhdan-type or Haagerup-type property, then relative versions can be defined similarly. \begin{definition} Let $(\Lambda, \Lambda^\infty)$ be an approximate group and let $\mathcal P$ be a Kazhdan-type of Haagerup-type property.
 We say that $(\Lambda, \Lambda^\infty)$ has $\mathcal P$ if $\Lambda^\infty$ has $\mathcal P$ relative to $\Lambda$. \end{definition} \begin{remark} Note that if the group $\Lambda^\infty$ enjoys a Kazhdan-type or Haagerup-type property $\mathcal P$, then so does the approximate group $(\Lambda, \Lambda^\infty)$.
 However, as we will see in Example \ref{ExamplesIntro} below, in general the converse is not true. \end{remark} In terms of Definition \ref{TypeProperties} and Definition \ref{ApproxProperties}, the main problem considered in the present article can be formulated as follows. \begin{problem} Let $G$ be a lcsc group and $\Lambda \subset G$ a uniform approximate lattice with enveloping group $\Lambda^\infty$.
 How are the Kazhdan-type and Haagerup-type properties of $G$ related to the Kazhdan-type and Haagerup-type properties of $(\Lambda, \Lambda^\infty)$? \end{problem}